MartinLunn/ODS_ExerciseTemplate/README.md

 	go into h5p-server > lib

-Open the page (Uset) and it'll load with the Iframe (List) List is just hardcoded for now.
-Requests to localhost:8080/VIDEO_TYPE will be served with the given VIDEO TYPE
+Open the page (Uset) and it'll load with the Iframe (List)

+Hardcoded to load the List video.
+When we make one for Uset, we can change this ...
+Request to localhost:8080/VIDEO to load the video.
+Do this inside the iframe ...